truenas/middleware/docs/userguide/freenas_system.rst

 To instead create an intermediate CA which is part of a certificate chain, click the "Create Intermediate CA" button.
 This screen adds one more option to the screen shown in Figure 5.9c:

 * **Signing Certificate Authority:** this drop-down menu is used to specify the root CA in the certificate chain.
-This CA must first be imported using the
+This CA must first be imported or created.
-  "Import CA" button.

 Any CAs that you import or create will be added as entries in :menuselection:`System --> CAs`.
 The columns in this screen will indicate the name of the CA, whether or not it is an internal CA, whether or not the issuer is self-signed, the number of certificates that have been issued by the CA, the distinguished